Checkmarx/dustilock/README.md

 one or more packages are available for public registration
 ```

+## Using in CI Workflows
+This tool can be easily integrated into modern CI workflows to test new code contributions.

 ### Using in GitHub Actions

 Add the following to your workflow file as a step: